 Although the filter may not appear to be blocked with sediment after six months, the scale inhibitor and carbon elements (which prevent odor and bad taste) are usually depleted and no longer effective.

-Some companies, such as ICE-O-Matic, offer extended warranties at no extra charge when customers replace the filter in their ice machines every six months.
+Since using a water filter on an ice machine is so vital, some ice supplier manufacturers, like Supera, actually include a free filter with your ice machine purchase.
+Others, such as ICE-O-Matic, offer extended warranties at no extra charge when customers replace the filter in their ice machines every six months.

 Invest in antimicrobial protection.